 Shwenandaw Monastery is one of the best places in Myanmar to learn more about traditional Burmese architecture

 Mount Popa is a popular day trip from Bagan.
-On the peak of a 1.500-meter tall mountain, a stunning gold stupa stands out as it can be seen even if you are on a river cruise of the Irrawaddy which is some 60 kilometres away.
-To be able to enjoy the spectacular view of the surroundings from the stupa, it takes you 777 steps with your bare foot.
+On the peak of a 1.500-meter tall mountain, a stunning gold stupa stands out as it can be seen even if you are on a river cruise of the Irrawaddy which is some 60 kilometers away.
+To be able to enjoy the spectacular view of the surroundings from the stupa, it takes you 777 steps with your barefoot.

-Mount Popa seen from the foot of the mountain
+Mount Popa that has been seen from the foot of the mountain

 A glimpse at what is known as The World's Largest Book